helmutye0/smuggle_bus/README.md

 - .\smuggle_bus.ps1 -mode off -label 123 : Will search current directory for all files labeled with 123 and attempt to extract the embedded file
 - .\smuggle_bus.ps1 -mode off -busPath "C:\Other\Path\" -label 123 : Will search C:\Other\Path\ for any files labeled with 123 and attempt to extract the embedded file into the current directory
 - .\smuggle_bus.ps1 -mode off -busPath "C:\Other\Path\" -outPath "C:\Still\another\Path\" -label 123 : Will search C:\Other\Path\ for any files labeled with 123 and	attempt to extract the embedded file into C:\Still\another\Path\

-Basic Smuggle Bus Useage is as follows:

-	.\smuggle_bus.ps1 -mode [on/off] -contraband [path to file/file(s) to smuggle] -busPath [path for smuggle buses; default is CWD] -outPath [path for extracted files; default is CWD] -archive [set to $true to enable archive mode] -archivePassword [password for encrypted archive; default is random password] -maskFile [specific mask file you want to use; default is random jpg] -label [smuggle bus file label]